odoo/documentation/content/applications/finance/accounting/localizations/france.rst

 of conformity testifying that your software complies with the anti-fraud legislation.
 This certificate is granted by Odoo SA to Odoo Enterprise users `here <https://www.odoo.com/my/contract/french-certification/>`__.
 If you use Odoo Community, you should
-`upgrade to Odoo Enterprise <https://www.odoo.com/documentation/online/setup/enterprise.html>`__ or contact your Odoo service provider.
+:doc:`upgrade to Odoo Enterprise <../../../../administration/enterprise>`
+or contact your Odoo service provider.

 In case of non-conformity, your company risks a fine of €7,500.